 Christina Hinz studied English and German linguistics and literature at the University of Bielefeld.
 Here, she received her BA in German literature in 2007 and MEd in English literature in 2009.
 In 2008, she was granted a Fulbright Teaching Assistantship and taught German at the St. Bonaventure University, NY, for two years.
 Since 2010, she has been a PhD student in the German program at the Johns Hopkins University, where she earned her MA in German literature in 2012.
 Her main interest lies in German literature of the late 18th/early 19th century with a particular focus on Kleist, Goethe, and theories of comic and humor.

 Christiane Ketteler completed her magister in 2011 at the Freie Universität Berlin, where she studied modern German literature and philosophy.
 She wrote her thesis on narratoloy and translation in Joseph Roth’s The Wandering Jews.
 She is currently finishing her PhD thesis “Revolutionary Remains” on performances and representations of revolution in German film and theater after 1968.
 Alongside her studies at JHU, she has been working as a journalist, organizer, and translator.
 Her research interests include German-Jewish literature, theatre and cinema of the 20th and 21st century, the critique of political economy, feminism, alliances and disjunctions of political and aesthetic forms, labor and artistic practices, subject formations on stage and on screen.
 In the future, she would like to learn film editing.

-Maya Nitis holds degrees in English, political science, and philosophy, and has embarked on another route through Germanistik where s/he intends to continue pursuing interests in pedagogy and critical theory, focusing on its feminist, Black and queer branches.
-Languages of Resistance 1: Performativity and Cultural-Political Translation, Nitis’s first book published in 2014, addresses the revolutionary in the intertwinement of language and reality through the work of Judith Butler in relation to Walter Benjamin.
-Nitis has also recently published in the areas of feminist pedagogy and queer knowledge production in journals including Diacritics and Feministische Studien.
+Maya Nitis With degrees in English, Political Science and Philosophy, among others, Nitis has embarked on a route through German Studies pursuing interests in pedagogy and critical theory, focusing on its feminist, Black and queer branches.
+Languages of Resistance 1: Performativity and Cultural-Political Translation, Nitis’s first book published in 2014, addresses the revolutionary in the intertwinement of language and reality, primarily through the work of Judith Butler in relation to that of Walter Benjamin.
+Nitis has also published in areas of feminist pedagogy and queer knowledge production in journals including Diacritics and Feministische Studien.
 Nitis is currently working on a dissertation provisionally titled Literary Agency and Unfinished Knowledge, which queries an agency specific to literary endeavors and gives rise to a conception of knowledge undermining dominant goals of mastery.